tarantx/tarant/README.md

 ## Features

-Wind.js doesn't have any fancy feature (yet) but it has a strong architectural conventions and foundation that can be used for different types of applications.
+Wind.js is in a point that contains several features that are really useful for modeling an application.

 * Actors are reliable because they are transactional.
 You don't need to bother yourself with error recovery.
 * Actors are performant, as they are pull-based and decoupled from other actors lifecycle.